Adidas to sell Yeezy shoes and donate proceeds months after Kanye West split - WTOP News

 Operating profit, which excludes some items like taxes, was down to 60 million euros from 437 million euros a year earlier.

-Meanwhile, Adidas is also facing a class-action lawsuit from investors who allege the company knew about offensive remarks and harmful behavior from Ye, years before terminating its pact with him.
-Adidas has pushed back on the allegations made in the lawsuit.
+Meanwhile, Adidas is also facing a class-action lawsuit from investors who allege the company knew about offensive remarks and harmful behavior from Ye years before terminating its pact with him.
+Adidas has pushed back on the allegations made.

-Still, Gulden reminded investors that the nine-year partnership Adidas and Ye was “sensational.”
+Still, Gulden reminded investors that the nine-year partnership between Adidas and Ye was “sensational.”

 While he noted that Ye is a difficult person, “he’s the most creative person in our industry,” Gulden said.
 “He created a model with Adidas that was sought after around the world.”
 But he added, “We lost that in a month.”